achundi2/466_project/README.md

 This application utilizes the CB513 data set, parses it, and uses Viterbi algorithm and Baum Welch to generate sequence predictions.

 # installation instructions:
+Open notebook on Google Colab and run all cells.